Question of survival stares at migrant workers' families | Entertainment

 ''Together with Abba (father), we used to run the household.
 Now I am wondering what to do as there is not much work over here and I can't think of taking up his job over there (Kashmir),'' Jehangir told PTI over the phone from Saharanpur.

-His father Sageer Ansari was shot dead by terrorists in Litter village of south Kashmir on Saturday where he was working as a carpenter with a local unit for the last couple of years.
+Naseem, Sageer Ansari's younger brother, said they received a call asking them to collect the body.

 ''We received a call that Sageer bhai is no more, and we were asked to collect his body from Jammu.
-We left that very moment and did the needful, and brought his body home,'' said Naseem, the younger brother of the deceased.
+We left that very moment and did the needful, and brought his body home,'' he said.

 He made it clear that the body was brought from Jammu to Saharanpur in Uttar Pradesh by the family as the Jammu and Kashmir administration had not made any arrangements to send it.